Perceived organizational support: Effects on performance

 According to an experiment done by a group led by Wayne Hochwarter, there is a non-linear relationship between POS and performance.
 Predicted was that high POS was correlated with high performance.
 Of course, perfect correlations happen infrequently.
 Just as POS does not always positively correlate with performance, neither does job satisfaction.
 Although POS probably does have an effect on many employees' performance, it does not necessarily cause performance to increase or decrease in productivity.

 A low perception of organizational support can result in employees being wary of reciprocation.
 Reciprocation wariness can be caused by events that are perceived as not being beneficial to the employee, for example, not receiving payment seemed necessary, or not receiving a good payment for the appropriate length of time.
 Authors Lynch and Armeli wrote that "fewer companies today than in the past implicitly guarantee long-term employment, provide generous pay increments and comprehensive health benefits, or subsidize general education courses."
 Examples like these are possible sources for reciprocation wariness to bloom amongst employees, potentially lowering their perceptions of organizational support.

 Socioemotional effects

 Emotional support is just as important in employee health as it is in non-work related circumstances.
-It is important for POS to be high because an employee's feeling of belonging, respect, and support raises his or her morale, which has a positive effect on performance.
+It is important for POS to be high because an employee's feeling of belonging, respect, and support raises their morale, which has a positive effect on performance.
 It is similar to the feeling of support from family and friends.
 However, although each employee most likely has some need to be fulfilled, those needs are not necessarily all the same.
 Also, some employees might need more support than others.
 Some might have higher socioemotional needs.
 An example given in an article on POS was about police officers.
 The police officers who needed more "approval, esteem, emotional support, or affiliation" issued more speeding tickets and arrested more people for driving under the influence when their POS was high.